Sikorsky MH-53: HH/MH-53H

 The USAF's Super Jollies were essentially daylight / fair weather machines, and downed aircrew were often in trouble at night or in bad weather.
 A limited night / foul weather sensor system designated "Pave Low I" based on a low-light-level TV (LLLTV) imager was deployed to Southeast Asia in 1969 and combat-evaluated on a Super Jolly, but reliability was not adequate.

 In 1975, an HH-53B was fitted with the much improved "Pave Low II" system and re-designated YHH-53H.
-This exercise proved much more satisfactory, and so eight HH-53Cs were given a further improved systems fit and redesignated HH-53H Pave Low III, with the YHH-53H also upgraded to this specification.
+This exercise proved much more satisfactory, and so eight HH-53Cs were given a further improved systems fit and redesignated HH-53H Pave Low III.
+The YHH-53H was also upgraded to this specification.
 All were delivered in 1979 and 1980.

-The HH-53H retained the in-flight refueling probe, external fuel tanks, rescue hoist, and three-gun armament of the HH-53C; armament was typically a minigun on each side, and a Browning .50 in gun in the tail to provide more reach and a light anti-armor capability.
+The HH-53H retained the in-flight refueling probe, external fuel tanks, rescue hoist, and three-gun armament of the HH-53C.
+Armament was typically a minigun on each side, and a Browning .50 in gun in the tail to provide more reach and a light anti-armor capability.
 The improvements featured by the HH-53H included: